DAVID L. PASSMORE

 In brief: Was a graduate faculty member at Penn State University for 41 years, and, in sum, an instructor/professor in higher education for 51 years before retiring from Penn State in September 2020.
 Was a member of the graduate faculty in Workforce Education and Development.
 Served as the committee chair and dissertation advisor for 82 PhD recipients in Workforce Education and Development, Adult Education, and Mineral Engineering and Management.
 Also was the advisor for 20 theses by students earning master’s degrees in Workforce Education and Development.

+Was employed as a professor and Director of Economic and Occupational Research at the National Technical Institute for the Deaf, a professor at University of Massachusetts/Amherst and University of Northern Iowa, an instructor at Bowling Green State University, and an adjunct faculty member at the University of Minnesota, St. John Fisher, Westfield College, and University of Texas/Tyler.
 Was Academic Visitor at the University Center for Social and Urban Research at the University of Pittsburgh.
-Was employed as a professor and Director of Occupational Research at the National Technical Institute for the Deaf, a professor at University of Massachusetts/Amherst and University of Northern Iowa, an instructor at Bowling Green State University, and an adjunct faculty member at the University of Minnesota, St. John Fisher, Westfield College, and University of Texas/Tyler.

 During 1988-1989, was Visiting Scholar in Maternal and Child Health in residence at the Harvard T. H. Chan School of Public Health to conduct research on the epidemiology of childhood injuries and of injuries of underground coal miners with the Harvard Injury Research Center.

 For six years, a monthly column, Economic & Workforce Brief, with Rose Baker was published in Pennsylvania Business Central, a business newspaper published in 19 counties in Pennsylvania.
 With Baker, was co– editor of the International Journal of Vocational and Technical Education.
-Was Editor of the Journal of Industrial Teacher Education, Statistical Editor of Human Resource Development Quarterly, Editor of the Computer Applications Section of Accident Analysis and Prevention Member of the Board of Editors for Journal of Technology Studies, and an editorial contributor to Asia Pacific Education Review, Economics and Finance, American Educational Research Journal, American Journal of Public Health, Geographic Analysis, Journal of Educational Computing, Journal of Occupational Accidents, Journal of Studies in Technical Careers, Journal of Vocational Education Research, Food & Agriculture, Journal of Vocational Home Economics, Psychological Bulletin, Medicine, Volta Review, and other academic journals.
+Was Editor of the Journal of Industrial Teacher Education, Statistical Editor of Human Resource Development Quarterly, Editor of the Computer Applications Section of Accident Analysis and Prevention, Member of the Board of Editors for Journal of Technology Studies, and a manuscript reviewer for Asia Pacific Education Review, Economics and Finance, American Educational Research Journal, American Journal of Public Health, Geographic Analysis, Journal of Educational Computing, Journal of Occupational Accidents, Journal of Studies in Technical Careers, Journal of Vocational Education Research, Food & Agriculture, Journal of Vocational Home Economics, Psychological Bulletin, Medicine, Volta Review, and other academic journals.

 EDUCATION